agebe/kvd/README.md

 ## Client examples

 For the example below to work you need to add the kvd-client library as a dependency in your project.
+The kvd-client library only depends on slf4j and java 1.8+.

 TODO add gradle example